MicrosoftDocs/power-platform/power-platform/admin/21vianet-support.md

 ## Get Premier support

-If you run mission-critical solutions on Dynamics 365 apps, Premier support offers additional value:
+If you run mission-critical solutions, Premier support offers additional value:

 - Proven advisory services designed to maximize your Dynamics 365 investment.
 - A designated service delivery manager committed to improving your Dynamics 365 experience.